urinieto/LargeScaleCoverSongId/README.md

 This should result in AR = 3026, MAP = 5.51%, as reported in (Humphrey et al.
 2013).

+To apply LDA of 200 dimensions:

+	./cover_id_train.py path_to_MSD -dictfile models/BasisProjection2_kE2045_actEdot_shkE0x200_anormETrue.pk -lda
+	models/lda-kE2045-shkE0x200.pk 2

+Which should result in a similar result than AR = 1880, MAP = 28.33&, as reported in (Humphrey et al. 2013).

 Cover Song ID in Test